-You'll also focus on body mechanics, such as lifting objects, standing and sleeping appropriately, all things that can contribute to back pain but you probably don't think about.
-However, if your back pain has been persisting for more than two weeks without improvement, has been coming and going for some time, or if you have any alarming symptoms, don't delay the care you need.
+If you experience any of the following signs, it may be time to consult an expert: back pain that causes new bowel or bladder control problems; inflammation and thinning of the cartilage that increases friction on the joints; persisting back pain for more than two weeks without improvement; back pain that has been coming and going for some time; or any alarming symptoms.
 In general, back pain should not be ignored if the underlying condition is not treated, as it is likely to worsen, in terms of joint degeneration or chronic muscle spasms.
-In fact, according to the American Chiropractic Association, approximately 80 percent of people will experience back pain at some point in their lives.
+According to the American Chiropractic Association, approximately 80 percent of people will experience back pain at some point in their lives.
 A spinal specialist can investigate the underlying cause of your back pain using diagnostic imaging tests, such as an X-ray, CT scan, MRI, or myelogram.